AlbertWhite/site-v2.0/src/data/blogs/from-problem.md

 - ...
 ```

 Do you see ?
 There are so many things to consider when we shape our ideal technical solution, and each answer to the above question could hugely impact our final decision !
-And this is the time to decide **what do we not want** too, it's even more imporant then what do we want.
+And this is the time to decide **what do we not want** too, it's even more important then what do we want.

 ### 4. Work on the technical design record